 Check other tips that will help you overcome writer’s block:

-If the first thing that comes out of your mouth when you meet someone is “what up?” then it’s safe to say that a lot of people are just going to turn the other way.
+If the first thing that comes out of your mouth when you meet someone is “what's up?” then it’s safe to say that a lot of people are just going to turn the other way.
 The same goes for your resume.

 But before choosing what you want to say, you need to think about how you’re going to say it.
 What’s the message you want to get across, what are your strongest selling points?
+Those are the things that you’ll want to include in your resume profile.

 The good news is that it doesn’t really matter what industry you’re in.
 From marketing to medicine, the guidelines around creating an introduction for your resume are the same.